ovidiuch/react-testing-examples/WHATSTHIS.md

 ### Working tests

-The test examples run in [CircleCI](https://circleci.com/gh/skidding/react-testing-examples) and this searchable library is generated from independent test files [available on GitHub](https://github.com/skidding/react-testing-examples).
+The test examples run in [CircleCI](https://circleci.com/gh/skidding/react-testing-examples) and this searchable library is generated from README and test files [available on GitHub](https://github.com/skidding/react-testing-examples).
 This is convenient and cool!

 ### Opinionated tests